Roman Republic: First Triumvirate

 Pompey returned from the Third Mithridatic War at the end of 62 BC.
-In the interim, before his arrival back in Italy, the senate had successfully suppressed a conspiracy and insurrection led by a senator, Lucius Sergius Catalina, to overthrow that year's consuls.
-In the aftermath of the conspiracy, which was abetted by popular discontent, the Senate moved legislation to temper unrest in Italy: expanding the grain dole and implementing other much needed reforms.
-Pompey, landing in Brundisium, publicly dismissed his troops, indicating that no desire to follow Sulla's example and dominate the republic by force, as some conservative senators had feared.
-He celebrated a splendid triumph and then attempted to have his eastern settlements passed by the Senate; ratification, even with the backing of his a friendly consul, was not forthcoming due to the opposition of Lucullus, Crassus, and Cato the Younger.
-Settlement of Pompey's veterans on lands was also received coolly and delayed.
+In the interim, before his return to Italy, the senate had successfully suppressed a conspiracy and insurrection led by a senator, Lucius Sergius Catilina, to overthrow that year's consuls.
+In the aftermath of the conspiracy, which was abetted by popular discontent, the Senate moved legislation to temper unrest in Italy: expanding the grain dole and implementing other reforms.
+Pompey, landing in Brundisium, publicly dismissed his troops, indicating that he had no desire to follow Sulla's example and dominate the republic by force, as some conservative senators had feared.
+He attempted to have his eastern settlements passed by the Senate; ratification was not forthcoming, due to the opposition of Lucullus, Crassus, and Cato the Younger.

-After the election of Julius Caesar as one of the consuls of 59 BC, Pompey and Caesar, along with Crassus, engaged in a political alliance (misleadingly dubbed the First Triumvirate).
-The alliance proved to the great benefit of the three men: Caesar passed legislation to distribute state lands as poor relief while also providing land for Pompey's veterans; he also had Pompey's eastern settlements ratified; for Crassus, he secured relief for tax farmers and a place on agrarian commission.
-Caesar won, for himself, the political support needed to acquire a profitable provincial command in Gaul and secure his political future.
+After Julius Caesar's election as one of the consuls of 59 BC, Pompey, Caesar, and Crassus engaged in a political alliance (traditionally dubbed by scholars as the First Triumvirate).
+The alliance greatly benefited the three men: Caesar passed legislation to distribute state lands as poor relief while also providing land for Pompey's veterans; he also had Pompey's eastern settlements ratified; for Crassus, he secured relief for tax farmers and a place on agrarian commission.
+Caesar won for himself the political support needed to acquire a profitable provincial command in Gaul and secure his political future.

 Attempting first to pass portions of his programme through the Senate, Caesar found the curia obstinate.
 He thus unveiled his alliance with Pompey and Crassus and moved his legislation before the people instead.
-Political opposition to the allies was immense; Caesar's co-consul in 59 BC, Marcus Calpurnius Bibulus, along Cato and other supporters, attempted to obstruct enactment of Caesar's legislation, forcing the allies to use intimidation and force.
-The obstructive tactics, producing popular indignation against Caesar and his allies, were successful and greatly weakened their popular support.
+Political opposition to the allies was immense.

 Caesar also facilitated the election of the former patrician Publius Clodius Pulcher to the tribunate for 58.
 Clodius set about depriving Caesar's senatorial enemies of two of their more obstinate leaders in Cato and Cicero.
-Clodius was a bitter opponent of Cicero because Cicero had testified against him in a sacrilege case.
-Clodius attempted to try Cicero for executing citizens without a trial during the Catiline conspiracy, resulting in Cicero going into self-imposed exile and his house in Rome being burnt down.
-Clodius also passed a bill that forced Cato to lead the invasion of Cyprus which would keep him away from Rome for some years.
+Clodius attempted to try Cicero for executing citizens without a trial during the Catiline conspiracy, resulting in Cicero going into self-imposed exile.
+Clodius also passed a bill that forced Cato to lead the invasion of Cyprus, which would keep him away from Rome for some years.
 Clodius also passed a law to expand the previous partial grain subsidy to a fully free grain dole for citizens.